-Buzz 2 2008 an animation video, sound, glass, bacteria and wine installation.
+Buzz 2 2008 is an animation video, sound, glass, bacteria, and wine installation.

 When you put your ear to the delicately sculpted glass ear you will hear the sound of beehives and amplified networks.
-These beehives, insect networks pollinate the many varieties of grapes that are used produce wine around the world.
-On occasion the sound of telephone networks, data networks, satellites, planes, trains digital blips add to this buzzing at all scales.
+These beehives, insect networks pollinate the many varieties of grapes that are used to produce wine around the world.
+On occasion, the sound of telephone networks, data networks, satellites, planes, trains digital blips to add to this buzzing at all scales.

 While the bee networks buzz and the telephonic networks beep and the satellite networks autonomously vibrate with human and machinic activity our own digestive systems become part of this network as the ingesting of wine influences and further extends our social networks.

 It takes 5 million flowers to produce one pint of honey.
 The bees and flowers are not doing it for us, but for their young.
-Certainly the flowers of grapes producing pollen are also beneficiary, as are we.
-The pollen is the food for the bee and the bee’s primary protein and result in the flowers biogenesis.
+Certainly, the flowers of grapes producing pollen are also beneficiary, as are we.
+The pollen is the food for the bee and the bee’s primary protein and results in the flower’s biogenesis.
 Many bees have evolved to carry their own weight in pollen and nectar, which is lucky for the flower and our wine.
 A bee’s full load of nectar fills ½ the bee’s abdomen as it returns to the hive.

 The animation of yeast cells was produced in Cinema 4D with particle systems.
 The sound mixing is from various sources both live and reprocessed in Garage Band.
-High definition, sound and animation all composited in Adobe Aftereffects.
+High definition, sound, and animation are all composited in Adobe Aftereffects.

 The production of this work was at Pilchuck Glass School in Stanwood Washinton.